Robinson Crusoe on Mars: Plot

 Not long after, Draper sees a spaceship descend and land just over the horizon.
 Believing it might be a rescue ship from Earth, he heads towards the landing site the following morning, only to see alien spacecraft darting about in the sky.
-He approaches cautiously and sees human-looking slaves being used for mining by equally human-shaped captors wearing spacesuits and helmets and bearing weapons.
+He approaches cautiously and sees human-looking slaves being used for mining by human-shaped captors wearing spacesuits and bearing weapons.
 One of the slaves escapes and runs into Draper; an alien spaceship blasts the area as the two escape.
 Draper notices the stranger is wearing black bracelets just like the one he found in the grave.
-Draper rescues the stranger and takes him back to the safety of the cave.
+Draper rescues the stranger and takes him back to the cave.
 The aliens bombard the mine area that night and depart.
 Later, when he and the stranger investigate, they find the dead bodies of the other slaves.

-Draper names his new acquaintance "Friday," after the character in Robinson Crusoe.
+Draper names his new acquaintance "Friday", after the character in Robinson Crusoe.
 At first, Draper is wary of his new companion, but they gradually grow to trust and like each other.
 Soon, Draper begins to teach him to speak English.
 A portion of the passing overhead meteoroid explodes, showering their area with a thick black ash.
-Draper is buried under the heavy material, but Fridaywith his greater strengthsaves Draper and shares his "air pills", which provide oxygen.
+Draper is buried under the heavy material, but Friday saves Draper and shares his "air pills", which provide oxygen.

-After a while, the alien spacecraft return, tracking Friday by his bracelets.
+After a while, the alien spacecraft return, apparently tracking Friday by his bracelets.
 Draper tries to remove the bracelets with a wire saw.
-When the aliens blast the castaways' hiding place, Draper, Friday, and Mona flee north through underground Martian canals.
+When the aliens blast their hiding place, Draper, Friday, and Mona flee north through underground Martian canals.
 They eventually surface near the polar icecap.
-Exhausted, freezing, and nearly out of the air pills, they build a snow shelter.
-Draper finally manages to cut off Friday's bracelets shortly before the meteoroid crashes into the ice cap; the resulting explosion and firestorm melts the ice and snow, saving them from freezing to death.
+Exhausted, freezing, and nearly out of air pills, they build a snow shelter.
+Draper finally manages to cut off Friday's bracelets shortly before a meteoroid crashes into the ice cap; the resulting explosion and firestorm melts the ice and snow, saving them from freezing to death.

 Shortly thereafter, Draper detects an approaching spaceship.
-He fears it is the returning aliens, but his portable radio picks up an English-speaking voice; it is an Earth rescue ship!
-A capsule is seen descending, and the film ends with Mars receding in the distance as the credits scroll.
+He fears it is the returning aliens, but his portable radio picks up an English-speaking voice.
+A capsule descends, and the film ends with Mars receding in the distance.